 But we’ll find it later ..

 Now we reach the Historic bridge in Pai where a boy and man are dressed

 in soldier’s clothes, to bring the visitors in instead to the atmosphere ..

 Not far away is the Pai Canyon, we didn’t plan to reach it but we were

 Everyone wants to get there precisely at sunset because it is a great

 Parking was full of vehicles, but no problem finding a place for our

-We climbed a steep climb up the stairs (not so easy for those who don’t
+We climbed up the stairs (not so easy for those who don’t

 We got to the first vantage point and from there we watched the amazing